pdfFlattenFile Step

 - Define a variable or global to store the file path result.

 - Click the "pdfFlattenFile" step to configure its "Required" properties.
 Provide a name for the step.
 Provide the source file path on the application server.
-Provide the variable references to hold the Output and Virtual PDF file paths.
+Provide variable references for the Output and Virtual PDF file paths.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click the “pdfFlattenFile” process step to view the properties.
-The first step is to make a copy of the PDF by flattening the document, which reduces its size.
-Copy and paste the “PDFVirtualPath” variable value into a browser window to view the PDF file.
+Click the “pdfFlattenFile” process step to view its properties.
+The first step is to flatten the PDF, which reduces its size.
+Copy and paste the “PDFVirtualPath” variable value into a browser window to view the PDF.

 Definition Sample: